85pando/mcStats/README.md

     * deaths (number of deaths, number if times killed by xyz)
     * uptime
     * accept folders as input
+    * find out, why some users are logged as online but come online again
 * create some visual statistics for the above
 * make nicer indenting for help